ngtina99/ft_transcendence/docs/notes_Tina.md

 - **Major: Backend framework** → Use something like Django, NestJS, or Express instead of plain PHP.
 - **Minor: Frontend framework/toolkit** → Use React, Vue, or Angular to build the interface.
 - **Minor: Database** → Store user info, match history, scores, etc.
-- **Major: Blockchain scores** → Save tournament results on blockchain so they can’t be tampered with.
+- **Major: Blockchain scores** → Save tournament results on blockchain so they can’t be manipulated.

 ### User Management
 - **Major: Standard user management** → Sign up, log in, password reset, and keep the same user across tournaments.